josephinedesplanques/CART315-repo/Process/Journal.md

 Last week I was too ambitious, this week I want to focus on testing ideas that only need me to manipulate the pre existing code we have for Pawng.

-Pong is a classic game with a very simple mechanic, which allows for a lot of possibilities for changes, and for things to add.
+Pong is a classic game with a very simple mechanic, leaving room for changes.

 First, I wanted to test how the game feel would be impacted if every time the ball touched a paddle, it went a little faster.